Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Multi Index Table

 Multi Index Tables, are a way to cache state and/or data in RAM for fast access.
 Multi index tables support create, read, update, and delete (CRUD) operations, something which the blockchain doesn't (it only supports create and read).
 Multi index tables are stored in Wire RAM and each smart contract using a multi index table reserves a partition of the RAM cache.
 Access to each partition is controlled using the table name, code, and scope, and can have up to 16 indexes or indices defined.

 *Synonyms* Multiple Index Tables **Related** Indices

 ## Multisig

 Multisig is a short term for multiple signatures.
 It’s used to describe the case in which one requires more than one account's permission to execute a transaction.
 Wire provides the system account sysio.msig, which can be used to push onto the blockchain the multisig proposals and their corresponding account's permission required to approve the proposal.
-Multisig, when used properly, increases the security of an account, the security of a smart contract, and it's also the method by which Block Producers are able to affect changes within an Wire blockchain.
+Multisig, when used properly, increases the security of an account, the security of a smart contract, and it's also the method by which producers are able to affect changes within an Wire blockchain.

 *Synonyms* msig multiple signatures